RMust.me

 Note, that for grammar initialization I am using a separate module called “locale”, since grammar depends on current language.
 Later, I understood, that grammar isn’t actually used.

-1. Call .start() — this is the place, when browser asks for mic access and actual listening to user’s speech starts
+— this is the place, when browser asks for mic access and actual listening to user’s speech starts - Listen to

-2. Listen to .onresult events.
+events.
 Each event may be “final” or “interim”.
 “Interim” result is something you get quite randomly and often, while the user is still speaking.
-“Final” result is sent as soon as user has stopped speaking and is silent for some cooldown period.
+“Final” result is sent as soon as user has stopped speaking and is silent for some cooldown period. - Call

 The configuration details:

-• .grammars: list of grammars, that you would want to recognize.
-Not really used, but might be in future, so I still have it
+: list of grammars, that you would want to recognize.
+Not really used, but might be in future, so I still have it.continuous

-• .continuous: true if you want to receive multiple final results, or false in case you need just one final result.
-Since my game is more or less continuous, I have it as true
+in case you need just one final result.
+Since my game is more or less continuous, I have it as true.lang

-• .lang: recognition language.
-I am getting it from current system settings, so everyone gets his/her native language
+: recognition language.
+I am getting it from current system settings, so everyone gets his/her native languageinterimResults

 Using the Speech Recognition